tobiaswaldvogel/openwrt-feed-nettools/README.md

 # Packages
-- luci-app-portknock
+- luci-app-fwknock
-Open tcp port with port knocking sequence.
-Implemented just with nftable rules
+Opens tcp ports with a ping or port knocking sequence.
+Implemented just with nftable rules.
+In case of using TOTP the nftables set holding the codes is updated periodically with a shell script and oathtool
 - collectd-mod-nftables
 collectd plugin for collecting statistics from nftables counters
 - luci-app-statistics-nftables